peterhaupt/fuzzy_risk_prediction/README.md

 `052_baseline_logistic_regression.ipynb`

 Third, the performance on the unseen test data is also compared to a baseline random forest model.
+Run the following Jupyter notebook to evaluate the performance of a random forest model on the same data.

+`053_baseline_random_forest.ipynb`

 ## Create Figures